John Dalrymple, 14th Earl of Stair: Political career

-On inheriting his peerage in 1996, Lord Stair entered the House of Lords and sat as a crossbencher—that is, an independent.
+On inheriting his peerage in 1996, Lord Stair entered the House of Lords and sat as a crossbencher.
 In 1999, the House of Lords Act removed the rights of all hereditary peers to sit in the House; however, ninety-two peers were permitted to remain in the House, elected by other peers.
 He failed to be elected at that time.
 Following the death of Davina Ingrams, 18th Baroness Darcy de Knayth in 2008, Lord Stair was elected to the Lords.
 On 13 October 2011, he made a speech in the Aviation Debate.